Oceaneering Sr. Controls Engineer in Orlando, Florida

 Oceaneering Entertainment Systems (OES) is an award-winning ride systems designer/integrator that contributes to the cutting-edge development of theme park technologies and other custom solutions.
 Comprised of some of the best talent in the industry, OES is a group of engineers,installers, planners, project managers, and visionaries who work together to bring a logical approach to its Customers’ creative challenges.
 The success of OES comes from our ability to interpret the visions of some of the most talented Creative Designers in the themed attractions industry, and utilize its compelling engineering expertise in order to help them create compelling shows and powerful experiences.

-For more information please go to www.oceaneering.com and click on Products & Services, then click on Non-Oilfield, then click on Entertainment Systems.
+*For more information please go to *www.oceaneering.com and click on Products & Services, then click Entertainment Systems (OES).

 The Senior Controls Engineer applies a working knowledge of engineering fundamentals to the division’s engineering and design activities under the direction of a Principal Engineer, Project Engineer, Staff Engineer, or Project Manager.
 The Senior Controls Engineer is also required to interact with other ADTECH personnel to provide project-related engineering support including those in QA, Manufacturing, and Procurement.
 The Senior Controls Engineer may lead or mentor other engineers, designers, and technicians during various project phases.
 Position involves the design, production support, integration, programming, testing, troubleshooting, and commissioning of ride and show control systems both in the factory and in the field.